top of page

 In each case, an expression of torment came upon them, and they said softly, “Well, not really.”

-I can experience people’s discomfort for only so long before I must do something about it.
+I can witness people’s anguish for only so long before I must do something about it.

 Even though I’m not good at volleyball, basketball, or football, I'm familiar with most of the rules of those games and know what’s happening when I watch them being played.
 I know what setters, forwards, and centers do.

-This great unmet need has caused me to embark on a holy quest.
+However, most people today know little about the instruments in an orchestra.
+This great unmet need caused me to embark on a holy quest.
 I asked one of my daughters to recommend a symphonic number to aid me in my pursuit.
-She recommended Benjamin Britten’s Opus 34, composed in 1945, entitled “The Young Person’s Guide to the Orchestra.”
+She chose Benjamin Britten’s Opus 34, composed in 1945, entitled “The Young Person’s Guide to the Orchestra.”

 When it comes to music, yes, you are.

-The performance you’ll see was performed by the WDR (Westdeutscher Rundfunk Köln) Symphony Orchestra, directed by Jukka-Pekka Saraste.
+The piece featured in the video below was commissioned to instruct people about the instruments used in orchestras.
+The performance you’ll see was performed by the Westdeutscher Rundfunk Köln Symphony Orchestra, directed by Jukka-Pekka Saraste.

 Your reward for getting this far is to listen to what only trombones can do.
-You don't believe me?
+Don't you believe me?
 Watch this video of themes from Lord of the Rings.
 Also, no other instrument can play Bach's Toccata in D Minor as well as trombones.
-Finally, enjoy the Canadian Brass.

 And now for something really different.
 Here's an extraordinary example of the unbelievable sound of another underrated instrument.
-You will not be disappointed or unimpressed.
+You will not be disappointed.

 Comments